-"Shoaling or School of Fish Strategy is a strategic design or configuration of an organization's value chain and assets as smaller, dis-aggregated and dispersed units through modularity, franchising, alliances, teams, and ownership-sharing so as to create competitive formations and reach markets far and wide, and achieve sustainable growth, learning economies, innovation, agility and speed while reducing cost and investment risk".
+"Shoaling or School of Fish Strategy is a strategic design and configuration of an organization's value chain and assets as smaller, dis-aggregated and dispersed units through modularity, franchising, alliances, teams, and ownership-sharing so as to create competitive formations and reach markets far and wide, and achieve sustainable growth, learning economies, innovation, agility, and speed while reducing cost and investment risk".

 Main features of School of Fish Strategy

 School of Fish Strategy is a new age paradigm born out of a synthesis of the state-of-art strategy and management practices by most successful organizations across industries.

 "High Growth without Bigness"

 Shoaling or School of Fish Strategy enables your firm to achieve high-growth with lesser asset concentration and investment.

 "Quick Fish can eat Large Fish"